Vectorface/SnappyRouter/docs/handlers/cli_handler.md

     ...
 ```

-The namespaces will be scanned in the order list in the array.
+The namespaces will be scanned in the order listed in the array.

 ## Registering a Folder of Task PHP Files